 This sequence, Calculus & Mathematica, covers the material of Math 151,152,153, and 254 in a tutorial fashion, using an electronic "living" textbook on MacIntosh computers.
 The powerful graphing and symbolic manipulation available on microcomputers allows for upgrading the standard calculus courses to provide deeper insights than were previously possible.
-There are no-lectures, only extensive tutorial sessions.
+There are no lectures, only extensive tutorial sessions.
 Students work in the math lab for about two hours per day with supervision and help from faculty and graduate teaching assistants.
 There is also a weekly discussion session.
 Math 151C is open to Course Code L freshmen who have the attitude and interest to commit themselves to the course.

 After finishing 254C, students will be ready to move on to courses in differential equations or linear algebra.
+Additional Mathematica courses - 255C, 415C, and 513C - are now offered occasionally.